JuanSebastianGB/holbertonschool-low_level_programming/0x05-pointers_arrays_strings/README.md

 The numbers should be displayed in the same order as they are stored in the array You are allowed to use printf
 ```
+[9-strcpy.c](9-strcpy.c) - function that copies the string pointed by src to the buffer pointed by dest.

 ### Resources